bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - `contract`: Contract Invariants
 - `reentrancy`: Reentrancy Properties

-Refer to the [Solidity documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#reported-inferred-inductive-invariants) for more information on the invariants.
+Refer to the [Ylem documentation](https://docs.soliditylang.org/en/latest/smtchecker.html#reported-inferred-inductive-invariants) for more information on the invariants.

 ###### `model_checker.show_unproved`